…from the VT Archives

 At the time, both Brazil and Argentina had nuclear programs with Brazil choosing to buy stolen plutonium from the US through Israeli sources for its dozen or so bombs.

-Veterans Today is the only media source that covers the truth about nuclear proliferation.
+VT is the only media source that covers the truth about nuclear proliferation.
 We began with Clinton Bastin coming to VT.
 Clinton was a WW2 “Iwo Marine” and nuclear weapons designer for the DOE who stood up to Israel over Iran’s peaceful nuke program.

 Clinton has joined his fellow Marines, you know where, and VT added Jeff Smith, a particle physicist and former IAEA inspector who has worked in Israel, Syria, Iran and Russia, there and around the world, hunting for weapons grade nuclear material.